Wavenumber-dependent Gilbert damping in metallic ferromagnets

 where $\mu_0$ is the vacuum permeability, $\mathbf{m}=\mathbf{M}/M_s$ is the reduced magnetization unit vector, $\mathbf{H_{eff}}$ is the effective magnetic field, $\gamma$ is the gyromagnetic ratio, and $\alpha$ is the Gilbert damping parameter.
-The LLG equation can be equivalently formulated, for small-angle motion, in terms of a single complex effective field term\cite{rado1955} along the equilibrium direction, as $\tilde{H}_{eff}=H_{eff}-i\alpha\omega/|\gamma|$; damping torque is included in the imaginary part of $\tilde{H}_{eff}$.
-For all novel spin-transport related terms to the LLG identified so far\cite{slonczewskiJMMM1996,bergerPRB1996,hirschPRL1999,liuPRL2011,mironNmat2010,mironNature2011,tserkovnyakPRL2002}, each real (conservative) effective field term is mirrored by an imaginary (dissipative) counterpart.
-In spin-transfer torque, there exist both conventional\cite{slonczewskiJMMM1996} (Slonczewski) and field-like\cite{zhangPRL2002} terms in the dynamics.
-In spin-orbit torques (spin Hall\cite{hirschPRL1999,liuPRL2011} and Rashba\cite{mironNmat2010,mironNature2011} effect) dampinglike and fieldlike components have been theoretically predicted\cite{stilesPRB2013} and most terms have been experimentally identified\cite{liuPRL2011,mironNmat2010,mironNature2011}.
-For pumped spin current\cite{tserkovnyakPRL2002}, theory predicts real and imaginary spin mixing conductances\cite{zwierzyckiPRB2005} $g^{\uparrow\downarrow}_r$ and $g^{\uparrow\downarrow}_i$ which introduce imaginary and real effective fields, respectively. \\ It is well known that the exchange interaction, responsible for ferromagnetism, contributes a real effective field (fieldlike torque) proportional to $k^2$ in spin waves\cite{ckittel1951,lynnPRB1975}.
-It is then natural to ask whether a corresponding imaginary effective field term might exist, contributing a dampinglike torque to spin waves.
-Remarkably, this is a question which has not been addressed in prior experiments.
-Previous studies of ferromagnetic resonance (FMR) linewidth of spin waves\cite{kooiJAP1964,wigenPR1964,phillipsPL1964,gcbaileyJAP1970,fraitPRB1996} were typically operated at fixed frequency, not allowing separation of intrinsic (Gilbert) and extrinsic linewidths.
-Experiments have been carried out on thick FM films, susceptible to a large eddy current damping contribution\cite{ppincus1960}.
-Any wavenumber-dependent linewidth broadening in these systems has been attributed to eddy currents or inhomogeneous broadening, not intrinsic torques which appear in the LLG equation. \\ Recently Tserkovnyak \textit{et al.}\cite{hankiewiczPRB2008,tserkovnyakPRB2009} and Zhang \textit{et al.}\cite{zhangPRL2009} have identified the theoretical possibility of a wavenumber-dependent Gilbert damping term for spin waves originating from local spin-current transport.
-The proposed damping torque is framed as a continuum analog of the (interlayer) spin pumping effect\cite{RMP2005,tserkovnyakPRL2002,mizukamiPRB2002,ghoshAPL2011}, in which antiphase precession of separated FM layers drives ("pumps") spin currents into nearby spin sink layers and the loss of angular momentum is manifested as an enhanced damping $\alpha$\cite{heinrichPRL2003}.
-In the \textit{intralayer} spin pumping model\cite{hankiewiczPRB2008,tserkovnyakPRB2009}, discretized elements of a continuous FM layer, precessing out of phase as in a $k\neq 0$ spin wave, take the place of separate FM layers.
-The analogous Gilbert damping enhancement of the spin wave is predicted to be quadratic in the wavenumber $k$, as
+The LLG equation can be equivalently formulated, for small-angle motion, in terms of a single complex effective field along the equilibrium direction, as $\tilde{H}_{eff}$=$H_{eff}$-$i\alpha\omega/|\gamma|$; damping torque is included in the imaginary part of $\tilde{H}_{eff}$. \\ For all novel spin-transport related terms to the LLG identified so far\cite{slonczewskiJMMM1996,bergerPRB1996,hirschPRL1999,sheNature2006,mironNmat2010,tserkovnyakPRL2002}, each real (conservative) effective field term is mirrored by an imaginary (dissipative) counterpart.
+In spin-transfer torque, there exist both conventional\cite{slonczewskiJMMM1996,bergerPRB1996} and field-like\cite{zhangPRL2002} terms in the dynamics.
+In spin-orbit torques (spin Hall\cite{hirschPRL1999} and Rashba\cite{mironNmat2010} effect) dampinglike and fieldlike components have been theoretically predicted\cite{stilesPRB2013} and most terms have been experimentally identified\cite{sheNature2006,mironNmat2010}.
+For pumped spin current\cite{tserkovnyakPRL2002}, theory predicts real and imaginary spin mixing conductances\cite{zwierzyckiPRB2005} $g^{\uparrow\downarrow}_r$ and $g^{\uparrow\downarrow}_i$ which introduce imaginary and real effective fields, respectively. \\ It is well known that the exchange interaction, responsible for ferromagnetism, contributes a real effective field (fieldlike torque) quadratic in wavenumber $k$ for spin waves\cite{ckittel1951}.
+It is then natural to ask whether a corresponding imaginary effective field might exist, contributing a dampinglike torque to spin waves.
+Theoretically such an interaction has been predicted due to the \textit{intralayer} spin-current transport in a spin wave\cite{hankiewiczPRB2008,ForosPRB2008,tserkovnyakPRB2009,zhangPRL2009}, reflected as an additional term in Eq.
+(1):